tq-systems/meta-tq/README.md

 ## Table of Contents

-  I. Adding the meta-tq layer to your build
+1. Adding the meta-tq layer to your build
- II.
-Supported machines
+2. Supported machines
+3. Support for wic
+4. Support custom mainboards

-### I. Adding the meta-tq layer to your build
+### 1. Adding the meta-tq layer to your build

 In order to use this layer, you need to make the build system aware of it.